sarah-antillia/YOLO-Breast-UltraSound-Images/README.md

 with mask images (segmentations).
 </p>
 <p>
-The original BUSI Datasset used here has been taken from the following web site:<br>
+The original BUSI Dataset used here has been taken from the following web site:<br>
 </p>

 <b>Dataset-BUSI-with-GT</b><br>